 The output of running this script can be seen at: https://gist.github.com/lengarvey/c1d17913f9ea95fd999c

 I believe a new encoder needs to be written up according to the RFC3986 spec and this should be used as the default in URI.

-Updated by lengarvey (Leonard Garvey) over 7 years ago
+Updated by lengarvey (Leonard Garvey) almost 8 years ago

 I did see it, this bug points out that URI.escape isn't covered by that change.
 I'm not sure if there's a more appropriate place for that feedback besides raising this issue though.
 This is a separate issue to the one raised by @tenderlove in #2542 though.
 Aaron seems to be saying that URI.parse has changed semantics significantly and breaks existing code, this issue is demonstrate that there exists no way to properly encode a URI so that URI.parse will accept it.